Zero-Shot Neural Architecture Search with Weighted Response Correlation: Experiments

-We validate our training-free proxies and NAS algorithms on three search spaces and benchmarks.
 NAS-Bench-101 search space \cite{NASBench101} contains 423k unique convolutional architectures.
+The NAS-Bench-101 architectures are composed of a stem layer followed by stacks of cells.
+Each cell is stacked 3 times, followed by a downsampling layer.
+This pattern is repeated 3 times, followed by global average pooling and a final dense softmax layer.
+Cells are represented as directed acyclic graphs (DAGs) with $V \le 7$ nodes, $L=3$ candidate operations ($3\times 3$ convolution, $1\times 1$ convolution, and $3\times 3$ max-pool), and $E \le 9$ edges.
 NAS-Bench-101 benchmark provides the evaluation results of three runs on the CIFAR-10 \cite{CIFAR} dataset for its 423k architectures.

 NAS-Bench-201 search space \cite{NASBench201} consists of 15,625 possible architectures in total.
+The NAS-Bench-201 architectures follow the similar design of its counterpart as used in the NAS-Bench-101 benchmark.
+Each cell is represented as a densely connected DAG with $V=4$ nodes.
+The DAG is obtained by assigning a direction from the $i$-th node to the $j$-th node ($i < j$) for each edge in an undirected complete graph.
+Different NAS-Bench-101, their edges are associated with one of $L=5$ candidate operations (zeroize, skip connection, $3\times 3$ convolution, $1\times 1$ convolution, and $3\times 3$ average-pool).
 NAS-Bench-201 benchmark gives the evaluation results on the CIFAR-10 \cite{CIFAR}, CIFAR-100 \cite{CIFAR}, and ImageNet16-120 \cite{DownsampledImageNet} datasets for its 15,625 architectures.

 MobileNetV2 search space \cite{MobileNetV2, ZenNAS} is a popular open-domain search space.
 Each architecture consists of stacked MobileNet Blocks.
 In each block, we can search for the depth-wise expansion ratio (E), the kernel size (K), the stride (S), the number of layers (L), the number of channels (C), the number of bottleneck channels (B), and the resolution of input images (R).
 The details of our MobileNetV2 search space are shown in Table~\ref{tab: MBV2SPACE}.